Academic Policies and Procedures

 Petitions for Degree Requirements

-Petitions for exceptions to degree requirements, with the exception of the University-wide Core Curriculum, are handled through the JSG Student Services Office.
-After meeting with the student, an academic adviser initiates the petition on the student's behalf and routes it to the appropriate faculty.
-The most common reason for petitioning is to request the substitution of transfer coursework for a specific degree requirement.
+Petitions for modifications to degree requirements, with the exception of the University-wide Core Curriculum, are handled through the JSG Student Services Office.
+Students must meet with an advisor to submit their petition before the 12th class day of the semester.
+An academic advisor initiates the petition on the student's behalf and routes it through the review process.
 Final decisions on all petitions are made by the Jackson School dean's office.

 Jackson School students are expected to attend all meetings of the classes for which they are registered.
 Students who fail to attend class regularly are inviting scholastic difficulty.
 In some courses, instructors may have attendance requirements; these should be made known to students during the first week of classes.
 With the approval of the dean, a student may be dropped from a course with a grade of F for repeated unexcused absences.

 Students entering the geological sciences major are required to have access to a portable computing device capable of running the software tools required for undergraduate computational sciences analyses (MATLAB, Word, etc.) and accessing the remote server for the department.
 This device may not need to be brought to campus on a daily basis, but individual courses may require that the device be brought to certain labs, lectures, and/or exams.
 Minimum and recommended specifications may be found on the department website and/or in the course syllabus.

 Each fall and spring semester, undergraduates who complete a full course load and earn outstanding grades, are recognized on the fall or spring University Honors list, respectively.
 Students are notified on the semester grade report of their inclusion on the list.
 The Jackson School hosts an event each spring to recognize JSG University Honors students in conjunction with University-wide Honors Day.

 Additional information on University Honors is available in the General Information Catalog.

 School Honors Program